 July 19, 2004

-The City Council formally approved the land swap agreement, officially transferring ownership of the Ellwood Mesa property to the City of Goleta.
+Ownership of the Ellwood Mesa property was officially transferred to the City of Goleta.

 February 4, 2005